openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 !---
 Figure: Issuance using Authorization code flow

 (1) The Wallet sends an Authorization Request to the Credential Issuer's Authorization Endpoint.
 Issuer returns Authorization Response with the Authorization Code upon successfully authenticating and obtaining consent from the End-User.
-This step happens in the frontchannel, by redirecting the End-User via the User Agents.
+This step happens in the frontchannel, by redirecting the End-User via the User Agent.
 This step is defined in (#authorization_endpoint).

 (2) The Wallet sends a Token Request to the Credential Issuer's Token Endpoint with the Authorization Code obtained in step (2).
 The Credential Issuer returns an Access Token in the Token Request upon successfully validating Authorization Code.
 This step happens in the backchannel using server to server communication.
 This step is defined in (#token_endpoint).

 (3) The Wallet sends a Credential Request to the Credential Issuer's Credential Endpoint with the Access Token and (optionally) the proof of possession of the public key to which the the issued VC shall be bound.
 Upon successfully validating Access Token and proof, the Credential Issuer returns a VC in the Credential Response if it is able to issue a Credential right away.
 This step is defined in (#credential-endpoint).

-If the Credential Issuer requires more time to issue a Credential, the Credential Issuer may returns an Acceptance Token to the Wallet with the information when the Wallet can start sending Deferred Credential Request to obtain an issued Credential as defined in (#deferred-credential-issuance).
+If the Credential Issuer requires more time to issue a Credential, the Credential Issuer MAY return an Acceptance Token to the Wallet with the information when the Wallet can start sending Deferred Credential Request to obtain an issued Credential as defined in (#deferred-credential-issuance).

 If the Issuer wants to issue multiple Credentials in one response, the Issuer MAY support the Batch Credential Endpoint and the Wallet MAY send a Batch Credential Request to the Batch Credential Endpoint as defined in (#batch-credential-endpoint).